-Therefore, in this paper, we address this gap by systemically studying a novel problem from an attacker’s perspective, i.e., assess whether a visual asset is present in the mRAG private image-caption database and, if confirmed, to extract its metadata.
-Such attack has many real-world applications.
-For example, an attacker who possesses a patient’s medical scan but lacks the corresponding patient information may attempt to (1) verify whether the scan is in the database, i.e., perform a membership inference attack (MIA), and (2) extract patient information associated with the scan, i.e., conduct image caption retrieval (ICR).
-Similarly, an artist or image owner may submit their visual asset to mRAG to verify if it is in the database for copyright protection and to retrieve associated private metadata, helping identify incorrect or harmful captioning that could negatively affect the owner.
+Therefore, in this paper, we address this gap by systematically studying a novel problem from an attacker’s perspective, i.e., assessing whether a visual asset is present in the mRAG private image–caption database of an mRAG system and, if confirmed, extract its metadata.
+Such an attack has significant real-world implications.
+For example, an attacker who possesses a patient’s medical scan but lacks the corresponding patient information may attempt to: (1) verify whether the scan is in the database, i.e., perform a membership inference attack (MIA), and (2) extract patient information associated with the scan, i.e., conduct image caption retrieval (ICR).
+Similarly, an artist or image owner may submit their visual asset to the mRAG system to verify whether it is present in the database for copyright protection and to retrieve associated private metadata, helping identify incorrect or harmful captioning that could negatively affect the owner.

 In particular, this perspective requires us to account for the fact that visual assets may not be stored in the mRAG database in their original form.
-Images may undergo post-processing, such as rotation, cropping, or masking, which confounds not only the VLM's generation behavior, but also the retrieve-rerank mechanism in the mRAG pipeline.
-Thus, we raise the following research questions: \begin{itemize}[leftmargin=*] \item (\textbf{RQ1}: MIA) Can the presence of a specific image within the mRAG database in original or transformed form (e.g. rotated, cropped, etc) be detected using targeted prompts? \item (\textbf{RQ2}: ICR) If an image is known to exist in the mRAG database in original or transformed form (e.g. rotated, cropped, etc), can its associated caption be extracted through targeted prompts? \end{itemize}
+Images may undergo post-processing, such as rotation, cropping, or masking, which may confound not only the VLM's generative behavior, but also the retrieve-rerank mechanism in the mRAG pipeline.
+Thus, we raise the following research questions: \begin{itemize}[leftmargin=*] \item (\textbf{RQ1}: MIA) Can the presence of a specific image within the mRAG database in original or transformed form (e.g., rotated, cropped, etc) be detected using targeted prompts? \item (\textbf{RQ2}: ICR) If an image is known to exist in the mRAG database in original or transformed form (e.g., rotated, cropped, etc), can its associated caption be extracted through targeted prompts? \end{itemize}

 These research questions capture the privacy concerns arising from both the image and text modalities within mRAG systems.
 Following prior work in the context of RAG privacy~\cite{ li2025generating, yang2025mrm}, we adopt a black-box setting, where the attacker can only interact with the system through its API, and is limited to crafting a textual prompt with a target image.
 The RAG privacy study by \citet{zeng-etal-2024-good} is closely related to this work, however, we specifically focus on mRAG for VLMs, which introduces distinct modality challenges not present in text-only RAG.